Professor Klaus Schoefer

 - Dzenkovska J, Lemke F, Heirati N, Schoefer K. Customer Experience Quality: Quo Vadis?.
 In: 25th International Colloquium on Relationship Marketing.
-2017.
-In Press.
+2017, Munich, Germany.

 - Sichtmann C, Schoefer K, Blut M, Kemp C. Extending Service Brands into Products Versus Services: Multilevel Analyses of Key Success Drivers.
 European Journal of Marketing 2017, 51(1), Epub ahead of print.

 - Kemp C, Schoefer K, Blut M, Sichtmann C. The Relevance of Perceived Fit in Symmetric and Asymmetric Brand Extensions.
 In: British Academy of Management (BAM) Conference.
-2017.
-In Press.
+2017, Warwick, UK.

-- Dzenkovska J, Lemke F, Schoefer K, Heirati N. Customer Experience Quality: A Preliminary Inquiry Using the Repertory Grid Technique.
-In: 24th International Colloquium in Relationship Marketing.
-2016, Toulouse (France).
+- Dzenkovska J, Heirati N, Lemke F, Schoefer K. Customer Experience Quality: Preliminary Inquiry Using Repertory Grid Technique.
+In: 24th International Colloquium on Relationship Marketing.
+2016, Toulouse, France.